pluginkollektiv/antispam-bee/readme.txt

 ## Changelog ##

 ### 2.10.0 ###
+  * Fix: Switch from ip2country.info to iplocate.io for country check
-  * Enhancement: Add comment user agent to regex pattern check
+  * Tweak: Added comment user agent to regex pattern check
-  * Enhancement: Add filter to ping detection
+  * Tweak: Make the ping detection filterable to support new comment types
-  * Tweak: Change API endpoint to use iplocate.io instead
+  * Tweak: Updated internal documentation links
-  * Tweak: Remove browsehappy link and styling
+  * Tweak: Several updates and optimizations in the testing process
-  * Tweak: Adjust color scheme
+  * Tweak: Adjust color palette to recent WP version
-  * Tweak: Change wording for country options
+  * Tweak: Adjust wording in variables and option names
-  * Tweak: Replace ob_start() with comment_form_field_comment filter
+  * Readme: Add new contributor and clean up unused code

 ### 2.9.4 ###
   * Enhancement: Add filter to allow ajax calls